droid-php/droid-module-mysql/README.md

 The steps involved are:-

-1. Update platform packages.
-2. Prevent the mysql-server package from interactively asking for a new root password.
+1. Prevent the mysql-server package from interactively asking for a new root password.
-3. Install mysql-server (and php5-mysql) packages.
+2. Install mysql-server (and php5-mysql) packages.

 ## Assumptions